Historic Landmark Preservation

 Why Preserve?

 Historic preservation is the cornerstone of communal memory and future inspiration.
 It fuels economic growth, fosters civic pride, and safeguards our collective history.
-By protecting the distinctive character of the Fayetteville Black Historic District, we not only honor the past but also forge a path for sustainable development.
+By protecting churches, Green Book sites, schools, and sample iconic structures, and the lands from which municipalities removed them or the people, we not only honor the past but also forge a path for sustainable development.

 Key Benefits Include: